The Crucial Role of Normalization in Sharpness-Aware Minimization: Setup of the Motivating Experiment

 \section{Setup of the Motivating Experiment}

-In the motivating experiments (\Cref{fig:stability,fig:solution}), we follow the over-parameterized matrix sensing setup as \citet{li2018algorithmic}.
-Specifically, we do the following: \begin{enumerate} \item Generate the true matrix by sampling each entry of ${U^\star}$ independently from a standard Gaussian distribution and let ${X^\star}= {U^\star} ({U^\star})^\top$. \item Normalize each column of $ {U^\star}$ to unit norm so that the spectral norm of $ {U^\star}$ is close to one. \item For every sensing matrix $A_i$ ($i = 1,2,\ldots,m$), sample the entries of $A_i$ independently from a standard Gaussian distribution.
-Then observe $b_i = \langle A_i,X^\star\rangle$. \end{enumerate}
+In the motivating experiments (\autoref{fig:stability} and \autoref{fig:solution}), we follow the over-parameterized matrix sensing setup as \citet{li2018algorithmic} and \citet{blanc2020implicit}.
+Specifically, we do the following: \begin{enumerate} \item Generate the true matrix by sampling each entry of ${U^\star}\in \R^{d\times r}$ independently from a standard Gaussian distribution and let ${X^\star}= {U^\star} ({U^\star})^\top$. \item Normalize each column of $ {U^\star}$ to unit norm so that the spectral norm of $ {U^\star}$ is close to one. \item For every sensing matrix $A_i$ ($i = 1,2,\ldots,m$), sample the entries of $A_i$ independently from a standard Gaussian distribution.
+Then observe $b_i = \langle A_i,X^\star\rangle$. \end{enumerate} In particular, for the experiments, we chose $r = 5$, $d = 100$, and $m = 5dr$.